MaxArt2501/object-observe/doc/index.md

 The [spec](http://arv.github.io/ecmascript-object-observe/#Array.observe) only states that `Array.observe` is just like `Object.observe` with a fixed accept list of `["add", "update", "delete", "splice"]`, and `Array.unobserve` is equivalent to `Object.unobserve`.
 That's fine, but where does that `"splice"` event come from?

 It's actually triggered by any operation on the array that *may* change the length of the array itself, like `push()` or `splice()`.
 These operations internally call `notifier.performChange("splice", ...)`, so one solution would be wrapping these methods in `Array.prototype` - or maybe better in the observed array itself - in a `performChange` call.
-Unfortunately, besides the obvious performance hit, a `"splice"` notification is triggered by this operation too:
+Unfortunately, besides the obvious performance hit, this obtrusive intervention doesn't help detecting a `"splice"` change triggered by this operation:

 ```js
 var fibonacci = [ 0, 1, 1, 2, 3 ];